 The investigation was prepared in accordance with the approved scope of work outlined in our proposal for the use and benefit of the Client; its successors, and assignees.
 It is based, in part, upon documents, writings, and information owned, possessed, or secured by the Client.
 Neither this report, nor any information contained herein shall be used or relied upon for any purpose by any other person or entity without the express written permission of the Client.
 This report is not for the use or benefit of, nor may it be relied upon by any other person or entity, for any purpose without the advance written consent of Western Geologic.
 In expressing the opinions stated in this report, Western Geologic has exercised the degree of skill and care ordinarily exercised by a reasonable prudent environmental professional in the same community and in the same time frame given the same or similar facts and circumstances.
 Documentation and data provided by the Client, designated representatives of the Client or other interested third parties, or from the public domain, and referred to in the preparation of this assessment, have been used and referenced with the understanding that Western Geologic assumes no responsibility or liability for their accuracy.
 The independent conclusions represent our professional judgment based on information and data available to us during the course of this assignment.
 Factual information regarding operations, conditions, and test data provided by the Client or their representative has been assumed to be correct and complete.
 The conclusions presented are based on the data provided, observations, and conditions that existed at the time of the field exploration.

-4.0 HYDROLOGY
+3.0 HYDROLOGY

-The U.S. Geological Survey (USGS) topographic map of the Huntsville Quadrangle shows the site is on the western margin of Ogden Valley about 1,100 feet northwest of the marina for Pineview Yacht Club (Figure 1).
-An unnamed drainage crosses the northern half of the property and flows eastward into Pineview Reservoir (Figure 1).
+The U.S. Geological Survey (USGS) topographic map of the Huntsville Quadrangle shows the site is on the western margin of Ogden Valley about 3,800 feet northwest of the marina for Pineview Yacht Club (Figure 1).
+An unnamed drainage is north of the site that flows eastward into Pineview Reservoir (Figure 1).
 The creek was flowing at the time of our investigation (in April), although we are uncertain if it is perennial or intermittent.
-Several smaller ephemeral feeder drainages also flow across portions of the property and into this creek that were all dry at the time of our investigation.

-Ogden Valley is dominated in the valley bottom by unconsolidated lacustrine and alluvial basin-fill deposits.
-Slopes in the site area are mainly in weathered Tertiary-age tuffaceous bedrock overlain by a veneer of unconsolidated Quaternary alluvial and colluvial deposits.
+Ogden Valley is dominated in the valley bottom by unconsolidated lacustrine and alluvial basinfill deposits.
 Avery (1994) indicates groundwater in Ogden Valley occurs under perched, confined, and unconfined conditions in the valley fill to depths of 750 feet or more.
-A well-stratified lacustrine silt layer forms a leaky confining bed in the upper part of the valley-fill aquifer.
+A wellstratified lacustrine silt layer forms a leaky confining bed in the upper part of the valley-fill aquifer.
 The aquifer below the confining beds is the principal aquifer, which is in primarily fluvial and alluvial-fan deposits.
 The principal aquifer is recharged from precipitation, seepage from surface water, and subsurface inflow from bedrock into valley fill along the valley margins (Avery, 1994).
 The confined aquifer is typically overlain by a shallow, unconfined aquifer recharged from surface flow and upward leakage.
 Groundwater flow is generally from the valley margins into the valley fill, and then toward the head of Ogden Canyon (Avery, 1994).